Theory and History of Ontology (www.ontology.co)by Raul Corazzon | e-mail: rc@ontology.co

 (34) Concerning Goclenius, see Lohr (1988a), pp. 169-170.

-[For the complete references see the Selected bibliography on the Subject Matter of First Philosophy]
+[For the complete references see the Bibliography on the Subject Matter of First Philosophy]

 From: Charles H. Lohr, "Metaphysics and Natural Philosophy as Sciences: the Catholic and the Protestant Views in the Sixteenth and Seventeenth Centuries", in: Constance Blackwell, Sachiko Kusukawa (eds.)
 Philosophy in the Sixteenth and Seventeenth Centuries.
 Conversations with Aristotle, Aldershot: Ashgate 1999, pp. 280-295.